 The proposed temporary bridge is a seven-metre-wide, prefabricated steel structure, supported by two piers in the river.
 The bridge would be step-free and have a 5.5-metre-wide carriageway for pedestrians and cyclists.
 It would be accessed by shallow ramps from Queen Caroline Street on the north bank and from close to the junction of Castelnau and Riverview Gardens on the south bank.

 Potential disaster avoided

 We will never take risks with people’s safety.
-So, in 2015, we commissioned a Comprehensive Structural Integrity Review of Hammersmith Bridge to review the cast and wrought iron suspension structures and mechanisms.
-Prior to that, no such review had ever taken place.
+So, in 2014, we commissioned a Comprehensive Structural Integrity Review of Hammersmith Bridge to review the cast and wrought iron suspension structures and mechanisms.

 We’re still finding more problems as we peel back different parts of this unique 19th-Century structure.
 But we’ve hired world-leading engineers, who’ve worked on the Golden Gate Bridge in California and oil rigs in the North Sea.
 They are working quickly to fully restore it.